 In the aftermath of the GFC, the suggested remedies were either greater stimulus through more government deficit spending, favoured by most academics and Keynesians, or austerity (less stimulus) through less government deficit spending, favoured by others depending on what economic theory is chosen to advance their arguments.
-This type of pluralism, giving multiple answers in economics, is anti-science; modern physics is not pluralist in this sense.
+This type of pluralism, giving multiple or contradictory answers in economics, is anti-science; modern physics is not pluralist in this sense.
 In fact, modern physics is against economic pluralism.

 Physicists do not tolerate different answers in any given situation.
 Much of their work consists of resolving multiple answers by finding the correct answer or the most accurate answer through collecting and analyzing facts.
 Fullbrook (2017) wrongly cites general relativity and quantum mechanics as evidence of pluralism in modern physics.
 In very large domains of space and time (e.g. cosmology), general relativity is the only accepted theory.
 In very small domains (e.g. atomic physics), quantum mechanics is the only accepted theory.
 In each of those domains there are no conflicting answers.
 There is no pluralism at all in modern physics in the sense of economic pluralism.

 Even conflicting conceptual frameworks are not tolerated in physics.
 In the past, the absolute framework of Newtonian physics was in conflict with the relative framework of special and general relativity of Einstein.
 The conflict was resolved with general relativity being the only correct theory of gravitation, but in small domains of space-time, general relativity is locally Euclidean giving same answers in agreement with Newtonian physics.

 At present, while not considered fatal in a practical sense, the situation of having conflicting conceptual frameworks for general relativity and quantum mechanics is considered unsatisfactory by many physicists who are trying to resolve the conflict with theories and experiments with quantum gravity and unified field theories.
 Such intolerance of pluralism of multiple conceptual frameworks is characteristic of science, particularly physics.